Designations Congruent with Things: A Correspondence In Two Parts

 Hi Maks, sorry I've been out of touch.
 I’ll explain later.

 I’m writing to you from San Francisco.
 Dr. Gottlieb and I just moved in together.
 You know us—two small town kids in the big city, trying to be good people and ignore the Call of the Wall.
 Right now I’m standing on our balcony.
-This is some fancy stuff, kiddo: flagstones made of compressed, post-fracked shale, railings made of something else that’s even more eco-conscious, designed by a neohipster named Blaze, who loves this radioactive bay that I’m staring straight at.
+This is some fancy stuff, kiddo: flagstones made of compressed, post-fracked shale, railings made of something else that’s even more eco-conscious, designed by a neohipster named Blaze, who loves this radioactive bay that I’m staring at.
 It’s pretty, if you like hideous things.

 I jest, I jest.